Furanshisuko17/QA-Projects/README.md

 # QA-Projects
-All QA projects for this semester
+All QA projects for this semester, check the other branches to check the projects.